 Lawmakers in at least 42 states have attempted (and in some cases succeeded) to pass legislation that would require teachers to lie to students about the role of racism, sexism, heterosexism, and oppression throughout U.S. history.
 For example, the 2021 law in Florida forbids teaching “that racism is not merely the product of prejudice, but that racism is embedded in American society and its legal systems in order to uphold the supremacy of white persons.”

-In response, the Zinn Education Project launched a pledge to teach the truth for educators to sign on line and to make a public commitment at historic sites.
+In response, the Zinn Education Project launched a pledge to teach truth for educators to sign on line and to make a public commitment at historic sites.
 Teachers are being harassed and threatened for signing the pledge.